GREAT MOTORCYCLE ROADS IN RHODE ISLAND

 Small states like Rhode Island mean small motorcycle roads.

 Just east of the above Sakonnet route is another set of small, yet pleasant roads around the beautiful Little Compton area.
 Pass along farmland, leafy trees, and well-kept private landscaped homes.
 This loop consists of a few side roads, but we've got you covered - click on the map link for the direct Google Maps route.
 Really, all the roads in this little area are pleasant enough to ride, and no matter what road you take, it's almost impossible to get lost.
 You'll end up back where you were at some point!
-If you're looking to pass the time and enjoy a peaceful motorcycle ride, then it's worth exploring the surrounding roads around this great little town.
+If you're looking to pass the time and enjoy a peaceful motorcycle ride, then it's worth exploring the surrounding roads around this great little seaside New England town.

 ROUTE 14